GluuFederation/docs-ce-prod/3.0.2/source/operation/custom-loginpage.md

 2. Put the files under the `/opt/gluu/jetty/oxauth/custom/` directory, so they could be used instead of the standard files in `oxauth.war`.
 (Note: the same approach will work for oxTrust if files are placed under `/opt/gluu/jetty/identity/custom/`).
 The benefit of using this method is that your customizations won't be disturbed by any changes to oxauth.war or identity.war later on (for example, in case this Gluu instance will be patched and a component's WAR archive will be overwritten).
 More on this below.

 ## Directory structure and mappings used by the feature

+!!!
+Warning:
+        Log into the Gluu Server chroot before working on design customizations for any pages.

 A new directories trees are added inside the Gluu Server `chroot` to make pages' customization easier.
 Each such tree is placed in the configuration directory of corresponding Gluu's component (only oxAuth and oxTust are